HomeLatest NewsEnterprise ITAs Windows bends for Azure: Terry Myerson leaves Microsoft

 Preferred Source of Google

-In a major reorganisation at American giant Microsoft, its Chief Terry Myerson is leaving the company after spending 21 years.
+In a major reorganisation at American technology giant Microsoft, its Windows Chief Terry Myerson is leaving the company after spending 21 years.
 With the departure of Myerson, Microsoft has announced a massive reorganization of its engineering teams.
 The erstwhile Window team has been divided into two engineering teams.

 The core operating system group will join “ and ” group, which will oversee all the company’s software platforms, from the Azure cloud service to its software for the internet of things.
-Rajesh Jha, who now leads parts of the Office team will head this group.
+Rajesh Jha, now leads parts of the Office team will head this group.
 Jha has been at the company for 28 years and led much of the team that is credited with the success of the Office 365 cloud subscription service.

 The other part of the Windows team, dealing with the operating system will be merged into a new “experiences and devices” group.
 Scott Guthrie who currently head the Cloud division will lead this second engineering group focused on cloud and AI technology including Azure.
 Guthrie’s team will also oversee Windows Server and mixed reality, including Hololens.